UoB-COMSM0166/2026-group-6/README.md

 </table>

 The Wilcoxon Signed-Rank Test results (Table X) indicate that there was no statistically significant difference in perceived workload or usability between the Easy and Hard difficulty levels.
+One tied pair in the NASA TLX data resulted in n=9 for the workload analysis.

 ## 6.3 How Code Was Tested.